mathan0946/mathan0946/README.md

 [Repository Link](https://github.com/yourusername/plagiarism_checker)

 ---

-## 🤔 Fun Facts

-- My favorite debugging tool is a strong cup of coffee ☕.
-- I believe in writing code that’s as elegant as it is efficient.
-- I enjoy experimenting with CSS animations to make web apps pop!

----

-### ✍️ Motto:
-**"Code is like humor.
-When you have to explain it, it’s bad."**

 Thank you for stopping by!
 Feel free to explore my repositories and drop me a message if you’d like to collaborate. 🚀